St. Louis Beneficiary Deed Attorney

 A beneficiaries deed is also commonly used within a complete estate plan to transfer the real estate into a trust at the death of the last owner.
 A trust is an extremely important part of an estate plan that provides control over the distribution of property and can minimize estate taxes.
 In order for a trust to function, the property must be placed into the trust.
 However, placing real estate directly into a trust while the owners are living may eliminate a protection Missouri law provides to real estate owned by married couples known as “tenants by the entirety.”
 Utilizing a Missouri beneficiary deed in conjunction with a complete estate plan allows the real estate owners to realize the benefits of a trust and maintain the protection provided by Missouri law.

-St. Louis Estate Plan Lawyer
+Contact a St. Louis Estate Plan Lawyer Today

 IRS CIRCULAR 230 DISCLOSURE: Federal law requires us to advise you that any federal tax advice contained in this communication is not intended and cannot be used for the purpose of (i) avoiding tax-related penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any tax-related matters addressed herein.